LovesTha/LovesTha.github.io/_posts/2007-04-17-urban-burger.markdown

 - food
 ---

-Theres been a request for my impression of Urban Burger in another thread so here goes.
+There's been a request for my impression of Urban Burger in another thread so here goes.

-My initial thought was that I wanted to give them a 8, which seems apropriate.
+My initial thought was that I wanted to give them a 8, which seems appropriate.
 Their bun is really sub standard, about the same as what I get at BBNT recently, very fluffy and sugary.
 They do use good quality ingredients and have significant variety on their menu.
 Also they go for a short and wide burger, I seem to prefer the tall and thin.

 0.0 - No Burger :(
 0.5 - McDonalds Cheese Burger